libplctag/libplctag/docs/enip-linear-vector-first-file-by-file-task-list.md

 3. Do not hold delay-prone operations under mutexes.
 4. Restart state is only for WAKE in the current connection lifecycle.
 5. Any socket error triggers disconnect and reconnect flow.
+6. Shared ENIP code must not contain PLC-type branching logic such as `if AB ... else if OMRON ...`.
+7. Shared code may reuse only manufacturer-neutral fields (for example byte offset and generic pending state).
+8. Service selection, request/response encoding, and chunking behavior must be implemented per manufacturer strategy module.

 ## 1. Build and Protocol Registration